-Find the bait fish and find walleyes!
+Find the baitfish and find walleyes!

-As of this week the bait of choice has still been larger minnows and mid-large sized jig heads.
+This week, the bait of choice has still been larger minnows and mid-large sized jig heads.
 Pulling them across schools of walleye found with electronics is the right thing to do.

 The main thing is to get out and fish.
 You will never catch anything by not fishing.